reyand8/Pygame_Alien_Invasion/README.md

 # My Improvements

-1. Hight-score button
+1. Hight-score button (with additional features)
-2. Instructions button
+2. Instructions button (with additional features)
-3. New title screen in the menu
+3. New title screen in the menu (with additional features)